osquery/osquery/CONTRIBUTING.md

 open against the osquery's [master](https://github.com/osquery/osquery/tree/master) branch on GitHub.
 After being reviewed by the core team and tested by CI.
-If all is well, be pushed to master and the corresponding PR closed.
+If all is well, they will be pushed to master and the corresponding PR closed.

 If you need help, both the core team and community members are on the osquery [Slack](https://osquery.slack.com).
 Feel free to register using the following